FooleanBool/openwebui/functions/actions/quick-voice-conf/README.md

 A simple tool for quickly updating voice settings using shorthand commands.

-> **Note:** This tool was built and tested specifically for the Kokoro FastAPI implementation.
+> **Note:** Quick voice config requires a chat refresh for voice changes to take effect, quickest way is to switch to another chat and back again. (need to open issue).
+This tool was built and tested specifically for the Kokoro FastAPI implementation.
 While it may work with other Open WebUI implementations, it has not been tested with them.

 ## Installation